TheBearodactyl/e62rs/README.md

 ## Code Stuff

 - [x] Refactor the whole thing into something that isn't held together with duct tape and a dream
-- [ ] Add unit tests and documentation for like... everything
+- Add unit tests and documentation for like... everything
+  - [ ] Unit tests
+  - [x] Documentation